 “It’s incredible what ants can do for our environment as well and the impact this hobby had.
 I got to know people all over the world from places like Australia, Thailand, Singapore.
-I’ve gotten one person from my hometown who is trying it [ant keeping] out and I am actually keeping their colonies over the winter to hibernate them” Mantobia said.
+I’ve got one person from my hometown who is trying it [ant keeping] out and I am actually keeping their colonies over the winter to hibernate them,” said Manitoba.

 How does one understand ants?
 Some methods include gathering data and synthesizing results into statistics and conclusions, especially in the world of environmental biology research.
 Andrew Robertson, a first year graduate student at Southeastern Louisiana University, is writing his thesis by looking at whether or not the red imported fire ant, or RIFA, are impacting the foraging behavior of species native to the area in his first part.